 3 – Manage Workers Efficiently

-Every great business owner who has workers under them understands the power of using proactive tools around their business.
+Every great business owner with people working under them understands the power of using proactive tools around their business.
 This idea is probably not a new one to your company.
 You may have tools for social media, tools for determining link tracking, email marketing, etc. However, there are also tools you can use to produce more productivity with freelancers as well.

 Manage freelancers by using task manager apps like Trello to keep up with task and responsibilities within the workforce.
 You can pick the one that suits you best, but make sure you pick one where you can delegate to freelancers the work load you would like them to have and are able to track them accordingly in that tool.